Classification of hyperbolic Dehn fillings I: A weak version of the Zilber-Pink conjecture II (general case)

 \subsection{Codimension $2$ or $3$}

 Let $\mathcal{M}_{p_1/q_1, p_2/q_2}$ and $\mathcal{M}_{p'_1/q'_1, p'_2/q'_2}$ be Dehn fillings of $\mathcal{M}$ satisfying

 with $|p_h|+|q_h|$ and $|p'_h|+|q'_h|$ sufficiently large $(h=1,2)$.
 By Theorem \ref{21091101}, there exists a proper subset of $\{t_1, t_2, t'_1, t'_2\}$ whose elements are multiplicatively dependent.
 If $t_1, t_2$ (resp. $t'_1, t'_2$) are multiplicatively dependent (resp. dependent), the desired result follows from Theorem \ref{20071505}.
-Hence, without loss of generality, we assume either one of the following holds: \begin{enumerate} \item $t_1, t_2$ (resp. $t'_1, t'_2$) are multiplicatively independent (resp. independent); \item $t_1, t_2$ (resp. $t'_1, t'_2$) are multiplicatively independent (resp. dependent). \end{enumerate} Then Theorem \ref{21082901} is extended as below:
+Hence, without loss of generality, we consider the following two: \begin{enumerate} \item $t'_1, t'_2$ (resp. $t_1, t_2$) are multiplicatively independent (resp. independent); \item $t'_1, t'_2$ (resp. $t_1, t_2$) are multiplicatively dependent (resp. independent). \end{enumerate} Then Theorem \ref{21082901} is extended as below:

 \begin{theorem} Suppose there exists a family

 of infinitely many pairs of Dehn fillings of $\mathcal{M}$ such that